 Milky Way: SBc (Barred Spiral) 300E9 stars (the oldest: 13E9 y); Diameter: 100-120 kly (20-37 kpc); Thickness: 1 kly; Universe: Age: 13.798E9 y; Diameter: (obs.)
 93E9 ly; Cosmic Microwave Radiation: 2.72548 K.

-In the domain of informatics (computer science), he deals with databases, scientific software, client-server applications, GUI etc. He programs basically in languages based on the object-oriented paradigm and SQL.
+In the domain of informatics (computer science), he deals with databases, scientific software, client-server applications, GUI, and similar.
+He writes programs basically in languages based on the object-oriented paradigm and SQL.

-In the domain of astronomy, he participates in the international project of the CCD photometry of star clusters, in which data obtained at the Vatican Telescope VATT play an important role.
-This project uses the Vilnius Photometric System to analyze, classify and study stars and interstellar matter.
+In the domain of astronomy, he participates in the international project of the CCD photometry of star clusters, in which data obtained at the Vatican Telescope VATT play an essential role.
+This project uses the Vilnius Photometric System to analyze, classify, and study stars and interstellar matter.